WebReflection/magic-view/README.md

     }

     // returns the current Uint8Array view length which
-    // might change in the future.
+    // might change in the future
     get byteLength() {}

     // when accessed, it seals the deal, meaning all operations
     // after will likely fail due detached buffer.
 This is meant
-    // to be accessed only after all operations are done. get buffer() {}
+    // to be accessed only after all operations are done get buffer() {}

     // returns the current size of the written bytes which
     // will be the equivalent of the returned buffer byteLength get size() {}

+    // finalize operations, create a Uint8Array of the internal buffer
+    // and automatically reset the state for this reference, allowing
+    // further operations from scratch next time it's needed get view() {}

     // reads bytes from byteOffset to byteOffset + size and return
     // a typed array - by default it's a Uint8Array, example: